-“There’s a huge benefit to the 30-minute run,” says Mary Johnson, a 3:06 marathoner, coach and founder of Lift, Run, Perform, and USATF Level 1 certified trainer.
+“There’s a huge benefit to the 30-minute run,” says Mary Johnson, a 3:06 marathoner, coach, and founder of Lift, Run, Perform.
+That's right: If you're wondering how long should you run, just half an hour can totally do the trick.
 “Running for 30 minutes gives you a considerable amount of benefits, including making your body more efficient, increasing blood flow to help with active recovery, and developing your heart and lungs.
 You get a lot of bang for your buck in 30 minutes.”

 “So many runners ask me how many miles they should run.
 But it’s not about miles—it’s about minutes." —Mary Johnson

 But when it comes to the effectiveness of your workout, there’s really no “run size fits all” solution.
 Instead, determining how long your run should be comes down to your goals and what you’re hoping to gain from your time on the road, treadmill, track, or trails.

 - Mariska van Sprundel, science journalist and the author of Running Smart: How Science Can Improve Your Endurance and Performance

 - Mary Johnson, USATF and VDOT02-certified running coach and founder of Lift Run Perform

 - Victoria Sekely, DPT, CSCS, physical therapist, run coach, and certified strength and conditioning specialist